 Most trains these days feature extended coaches.
 Sit in one where there are other people (likewise, if your train has compartments, don’t sit alone).
 Whenever possible, stow your luggage on the rack above your seat, where you can keep it close.
 If your case is too big, use the luggage rack at the end of the coach, but first remove anything important or valuable.

 If you leave your seat for any reason, always take all your valuables with you.
-Taking every piece of luggage if you need the toilet might be impractical, but at least you can safeguard the really important items.
+Taking every piece of luggage if you need the toilet might be impractical, but at least you can safeguard the really important items such as passports, credit cards, and phones.
 The advice about pickpockets is just as valid on board, too; don’t assume you’re safe once the train starts moving.
 Safeguard purses and wallets at all times.
 That’s especially true if you’re crossing international borders where you’ll have to present your passport.
 Also, make sure your ticket is readily accessible.
 There’s nothing worse than having to dig through everything when the conductor arrives!
+Luggage needs to be cabled down to the rack, especially if you’re placing it in a common luggage storage area.
 Know that some pickpockets prefer to operate specifically on trains and subways.
 Read this article about a long time pickpocket who apparently has been alluding law enforcement for years as he operated on subway cars in Japan for years.